WhaleFromMars/SpotifyToDiscordBot/README.md

 ⚠️ **This project is for educational purposes only** ⚠️

 This proof-of-concept demonstrates streaming Spotify into a Discord voice chat.
 Only one server may be connected to at a time.
-Please be aware of and respect all relevant terms of service, copyright laws, and licensing agreements when using or modifying this code.
+Please be aware of and respect all relevant terms of service, copyright laws, and licensing agreements of software this bot utilises when using or modifying this code.

 ## Current Features